Your Credit Score Matters: How to Check and Improve It?

 2. Reduce Credit Card Balances

-Lowering your credit card balances reduces your credit utilization ratio, leading to an improvement in your score.
+Reducing your credit card balances improves your credit use ratio, thereby raising your score.

 3. Avoid Closing Old Accounts